 Lawyers and paralegals have a lot of overlapping duties, and though lawyers earn more and have a more prestigious job title, there are definite drawbacks.

-The large investment of time and money that come with becoming a lawyer, along with potential roadblocks like dropping out, lack of employment opportunities and stringent admissions requirements, makes becoming a lawyer a bit of a gamble.
+The large investment of time and money that comes with becoming a lawyer, along with potential roadblocks like a tough job market and stringent admissions requirements, makes becoming a lawyer a challenging option.

 If you know you want to work in the legal field but aren’t sure if you’re willing to take on the extensive personal and financial commitment, becoming a paralegal may be your most cost-effective alternative.
 Learn more about what to expect in our article, “What I Wish I Knew Before Becoming a Paralegal.”

 1 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed June 5, 2018] www.bls.gov/ooh/.
 Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries and employment conditions in your area may vary.